hungptit/fastgrep/notes/fastgrep.md

 * Creating efficient solutions using C++ is not a trivial task.

-	* A bad C++ code might be 10x slower than using other a similar code using other compiled languages such as C, Rust, or Go.
+    * A bad C++ code might be 10x slower than a similar code written other compiled languages such as C, Rust, or Go.

     * A good C++ code will be the fastest solution with very high reusability.

 ---